Amos47/2400/Chapter 1.md

 <a name="tangible"></a>
 #### Tangible versus intangible
 Further, they provide the following detail, while splitting the taxonomy into two additive (presumably) sub-categories.
 Thus technology can be either tangible (can be touched, seen, etc.) or intangible (not physical -- as in the sense of services).
 Further, they rank three levels of interaction between technology and the matter and forces with which it interacts.
 So we can have tangible technology that is either high, medium or low, with the same three levels for intangible.
-They write that: "Technology is generally divided into five categories:
+They write that: "Technology is generally divided into five categories [my explanations/examples in brackets]."
+The list begins with the distinction between tangible and intangible:

 1. Tangible (blueprints, models, operating manuals, prototypes) [can be touched, take up space, etc.]
 2. Intangible (consultancy, problem-solving, and training methods) [do not exist in the physical realm; do not exist until consumed...]

+And then continues in term of *sophistication*:

-3. High (entirely or almost entirely automated and intelligent technology that manipulates ever finer matter and ... powerful forces) [a space shuttle]
+1. High (entirely or almost entirely automated and intelligent technology that manipulates ever finer matter and ... powerful forces) [a space shuttle]
-4. Intermediate (semi-automated partially intelligent technology that manipulates refined matter and medium level forces) [an eCommerce algorithm to get you to buy stuff]
+2. Intermediate (semi-automated partially intelligent technology that manipulates refined matter and medium level forces) [an eCommerce algorithm to get you to buy stuff]
-5. Low (labour-intensive technology that manipulates only coarse or gross matter and weaker forces) [a shovel]"
+3. Low (labour-intensive technology that manipulates only coarse or gross matter and weaker forces) [a shovel]"

 [Interested?](http://bit.ly/1GsH5SO)